 We could never fit all the rainbow fun into one day!
 Let’s continue with the last day of our week.

 Activity 1: Have you heard the story of finding gold at the end of the rainbow?
 It’s a legend of course, but it’s also the inspiration for our next activity.
-This money-at-the-end-of-the-rainbow activity will be a fun way to learn about coin values.
-Use the print-out from that post, but follow the instructions below to complete the activity.
+Let’s practice money values with a money-at-the-end-of-the-rainbow activity.
+Print-out this sheet and follow the instructions below to complete the activity.

 (+) Increase the challenge by writing in amounts that will require more than one coin.
 For example: 50ȼ, 75ȼ, 35ȼ, 45ȼ.
 Help your child to add coins together.

 (-) Not ready for money yet?
-Instead, print out the first page of this activity link and fill the rainbow with pompoms in the correct colors.
+Instead, print out this page and fill the rainbow with pompoms in the correct rainbow colors.

 Activity 4: Shaving cream rainbow craft.